tihsra/KacheDB/README.md

 A Redis-style key-value store written from scratch in Node.js.
 It speaks the RESP protocol over raw TCP, persists with a write-ahead log and periodic snapshots, expires keys with TTLs, and supports leader-follower replication.
-A React dashboard shows live stats over a WebSocket.

 ```
 client (redis-cli / netcat)